vipankumar87/symfony2-on-pagodabox/guides/Symfony 2.3.x on PagodaBox.md

 export SYMFONY__DATABASE__PORT=value
 export SYMFONY__DATABASE__USER=value
 export SYMFONY__DATABASE__PASS=value
+export SYMFONY__GENERAL__SECRET=value
 ```
 …replace each `value` with appropriate values for your local dev environment.
 Make sure there are no spaces, example: `export SYMFONY__DATABASE__HOST=127.0.0.1`.

-With values set when you run the script:
+With values set run the script:

 ```
-$ . ./envvars.sh
+$ . ./envars.sh
 ```
-the shell will have access which is crucial for many `app/console` commands.
-Run envvars.sh each shell session you work on the project.
-Ideally I'm going to figure out how to run this automatically.
+… now the shell has access to these variables, crucial for running `app/console` commands.

+Run envars.sh each shell session you work on the project.
+Ideally I'll figure out how to do this automatically, whenever you use app/console.

 ### For Apache: SetEnv in httpd.conf